dooyeedQ/API_DOC/Question Generation API data structure doc.md

     * sentence： Virchow was the first scientist to discover that leukiemia is caused by rapid production of abnormal white blood cells.
     * question：Virchow was the first scientist to discover that leukiemia is caused by rapid production of ______.
     * answer: abnormal white blood cells
+    * distractor:
-    * distractor: healthy white blood cells,  immature neurons,  useless tissues
+    1. healthy white blood cells,
+    2. immature neurons
+    3. useless tissues

     # five of seven(choose 5)